simbo1905/spring-bigquery-graphql/README.md

 You need to run the BigQueryGraphQLApplication then edit the config to:

-  1. Pass `--logging.config=./src/main/resources/logback-local.xml` on the commandline
-  2. Set and Environment Variable `GOOGLE_APPLICATION_CREDENTIALS=bigquery-sa.json` where that is a json keyfile for a valid service acccount with the valid permissions.
+  1. Set and Environment Variable `GOOGLE_APPLICATION_CREDENTIALS=bigquery-sa.json` where that is a json keyfile for a valid service acccount with the valid permissions.

 ## Running Under Docker